 Per the MBTI test, below are a few potential traits of an ISTP personality type.

-People with the ISTP personality type often have an intuitive understanding of machines.
-Few things feel unsolvable to an ISTP when given enough time.
-They typically like using their introverted thinking to solve different problems and optimize functioning.
-ISTPs are usually imaginative when dealing with practical things.
-Problem-solving abilities may come naturally to them and they usually like putting their ideas into action.
+People with the ISTP personality type often intuitively understand machines, logic, and problem-solving.
+Few tasks may feel unsolvable to an ISTP when given enough time.
+They might enjoy using their introverted thinking to solve different problems and optimize functioning independently.
+During this process, they may also be imaginative and develop creative ways to start projects.

-Even though ISTPs are spontaneous, they can also reign in their spontaneity until such a time when it is necessary.
+Although ISTPs are often considered spontaneous, they may sometimes reign in their spontaneity until they find it necessary.
 People with the ISTP personality type can use their energy when and where it is most needed.
-Sometimes, ISTPs have a "do not care" attitude that may impede prioritization.
-ISTPs normally like to live in the now and try to remove barriers that are holding them back.
+However, some ISTPs have a "do not care" attitude that may impede prioritization.
+ISTPs might want to live in the moment and reduce barriers that hold them back or stifle their ideas.

-ISTPs are effective thinkers, but they can have a weakness in concentrating on long-term things.
-They like to move to the next agenda as soon as possible.
-People with the ISTP personality love to keep their minds busy and enjoy the thrills of life.
-When forced to stay dormant for too long, ISTPs get bored.
-They like to have something to keep them constantly busy; monotony and idleness often bore them.
-ISTPs live in the present and enjoy the freedom to change their mind each moment without judgment.
+ISTPs can be influential thinkers but might struggle to concentrate on long-term concepts.
+Instead, they may prefer to move to the next task as soon as possible.
+People with the ISTP personality enjoy keeping their minds busy and partaking in the thrills of life.
+When forced to stay dormant, ISTPs can get bored.
+ISTPs may try to live in the present and enjoy the freedom to change their mind without judgment.